laptopwiki/laptopwiki.github.io/_guides/basics/stress-test.md

 # Laptop Stress Test Guide

-Stress tests are fixed & maxed-out synthetic load which will maximize the heat generation.
-It makes a perfect test for thermal design of a laptop, the reason why it's important because many laptops fail even that basic prerequisite, it separates the wheat from the chaff.
+Stress tests are fixed synthetic load which will maximize the heat generation of the components being tested.
+It is perfect to test thermal design in a laptop, the reason why it's important because many laptops fail even that basic prerequisite, it separates the wheat from the chaff.

 Either follow written tutorial below or [this video tutorial](https://youtu.be/J4s3ghSNj8Q)